kketevani/kkapanadze/content/_index.md

 <br><br> 👩‍💻 I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
 I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images.

 <br><br> 📰 You can find my [Job Market Paper here](https://drive.google.com/file/d/1YbYNiyKaRXP1bTp3boCB83lLV-rjjwgj/view?usp=sharing).
 This paper explores a unique quasi-natural experiment of removing borders between European cities that were once united in the past and then divided due to major conflicts.
 I show that local economic activities concentrated close to the early 20th century prewar centers after borderless Europe - Schengen zone was created.
-Besides, I find that consumption sector and historical memory plays a salient role in the agglomeration of economic activities - such channels can _bring together what belongs together_"
+Besides, I find that consumption sector and historical memory plays a salient role in defining agglomeration sources - such channels can _bring together what belongs together._"

 text_align_left: true
 images: